minhyeok2001/Diffusion/README.md

-**All implementations are written entirely from scratch, without using any pretrained models or code generated/copied from GPT.**
+**🔥All implementations are written entirely from scratch, without using any pretrained models or code generated/copied from GPT🔥**

-# Dataset
+# 🐾 Dataset
 AFHQ (Animal Faces-HQ) consists of 16,130 high-quality images at 512×512 resolution.
 Since this is a generative modeling project (not classification), minimal preprocessing is applied.
 <img width="2354" height="337" alt="image" src="https://github.com/user-attachments/assets/287be022-c4ba-4157-b4cd-24d0de5691ca" />

-# Directory
+# 📁 Directory

 ```bash
 Diffusion-From-Scratch/